 Realtors Over Inflating Market Value

-While a Real Estate agent telling a seller an unrealistic value for their home is as old as the whole business of selling Real Estate, it becomes more prevalent when you see markets showing some signs of improvement.
+While a Real Estate agent is telling a seller an unrealistic value for their home is as old as the whole business of selling Real Estate, it becomes more prevalent when you see markets showing some signs of improvement.

 Lower Home Inventory Equals Over-Pricing

-At the first sign of an improving Real Estate market you will get Realtors who will start giving seller’s values not based on comparable sales data but their opinion of what someone will be willing to pay because there are no other houses around for them to look at!
+At the first sign of an improving Real Estate market, you will get Realtors who will start giving seller’s values not based on comparable sales data but their opinion of what someone will be willing to pay because there are no other houses around for them to look at!
 This is a real dangerous game that almost always ends up disastrous for a seller.
 Improperly pricing a home coming out of the gate is one of the worst things you can do because it is real hard to recover from.

-Obviously if you are selling your home that is quite a bit of a difference of money going into your pocket.
-If you are a seller you never want to leave money on the table.
+Obviously, if you are selling your home that is quite a bit of a difference of money going into your pocket.
+If you are a seller, you never want to leave money on the table.
 I certainly get that!
 What if I told you the value given by the Realtors interviewed varied from low to high by $75,000.
-Yes you read that correctly.
+Yes, you read that correctly.

-If you are an ethical Realtor this is one of the most frustrating parts of the business.
-Part of our job when asked by a seller to provide a market evaluation is to be honest and not mislead them on the value.
-When a Real Estate agent has little or no business they often times become desperate.
-Saying and doing things they shouldn’t become more common place.
-Selling your soul to the devil I guess.
+If you are an ethical Realtor, this is one of the most frustrating parts of the business.
+Part of our job, when asked by a seller to provide a market evaluation, is, to be honest, and not mislead them on the value.
+When a Real Estate agent has little or no business they, often times become desperate.
+Saying and doing things they shouldn’t become more commonplace.
+Selling your soul to the devil, I guess.

-Often times a seller will choose an agent based on the fact they don’t have a lot of business thinking they will get better service.
+Often a seller will choose an agent based on the fact they don’t have a lot of business thinking they will get better service.
 The rationale is that the busy agent won’t have enough time for them.
 Rarely is this the case.
-Great agents who do an outstanding business have systems in place that allow them to sell numerous homes.
+Great Realtors who do an outstanding business have systems in place that allow them to sell numerous homes.
 There is a reason why people continue to hire them over and over again.
 Track records mean a ton in Real Estate!

 Other Real Estate articles worth a look:

 About the author: The above Real Estate information on realtors misleading seller’s on market value was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 26+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 29+ Years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northboro, Northbridge, Shrewsbury, Southboro, Sutton, Wayland, Westboro, Whitinsville, Worcester, Upton and Uxbridge MA
+I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA